San Bernardino de Siena Church, Xochimilco

 San Bernardino de Siena Church is the parish church of the borough of Xochimilco in Mexico City.
-The church and former monastery complex was built in the 16th century over a former pre Hispanic temple as part of evangelization efforts after the Spanish conquest of the Aztec Empire.
+The church and former monastery complex was built in the 16th century over a former pre-Hispanic temple as part of evangelization efforts after the Spanish conquest of the Aztec Empire.
 Since its construction, it has been the center of much of Xochimilco’s history and social life, including ceremonies related to is famous image of the Child Jesus called the Niñopa.
-The interior of the church contains a rare 16th-century altarpiece in Plateresque style with no columns or other such supports.
+The interior of the church contains a rare 16th-century altarpiece in Plateresque style with no columns or other supports.
 The only other altarpiece like it is in Huejotzingo, Puebla.